VIB-PSB/MINI-EX/docs/data_preparation.md

 # Prepare your files

+Following constrains must be satisfied for the input files:
+1. MINI-EX has been designed to run on multiple datasets at once.
+Different files from the same dataset **must have the same prefix followed by an underscore** (i.e. dataset1_matrix.txt, dataset1_allMarkers.txt, dataset1_cells2clusters.txt, dataset1_identities.txt).
+2. **Underscores are not allowed** in cluster names.
+3. **Row names must be unique** in all the input files.
+4. **Quotes are not allowed** in the input files.
+5. **Cluster identifiers must correspond** between the "*_cells2clusters" and "*_identities" files.
+6. **Only up-regulated markers** can be provided in the "*_allMarkers" file.

 A detailed example of the necessary input files can be found [here](example/).

-MINI-EX has been designed to run on multiple datasets at once.

 The paths to the folders containing the different input files need to be stated in the [config file](docs/configuration.md).

-**Note:** different files from the same dataset **MUST have the same prefix** (i.e. dataset1_matrix.txt, dataset1_allMarkers.txt, dataset1_cells2clusters.txt, dataset1_identities.txt).
-**Note bis:** if GRNBoost2 was previously run separately, the output can be specified in the configuration file and the first MINI-EX's step will be skipped.
+**Note:** if GRNBoost2 was previously run separately, its output can be specified in the configuration file and the corresponding MINI-EX's step will be skipped.
 ```
 params {
 	expressionMatrix = "$baseDir/example/INPUTS/*_matrix.txt"